hackclub/hackclub/workshops/stopwatch/README.md

 2. `let`
 3. `const`

 We will ignore `var` for now as we won't use it.
-If we define a variable using `let` then we can change its value anytime in the code afterwards.
-But, a `const` variable's value always remains constant and it will never change.
-Even if you try to change it, the console will throw you errors.
+If we define a variable using `let`, then we can change its value anytime in the code afterwards.
+Meanwhile, a `const` (“constant”)’s value always remains constant and cannot be changed—if you try to change it, JavaScript will show you an error in the console.

 **What is querySelector()?** The querySelector() method returns the first element that matches a specified CSS class(s) in the document.